 - To check if the ghee is hot, drop a small ball of dough into the hot ghee.
 It should rise on top in 5-8 seconds.
 If not, then heat the ghee a little more.
 If the ghee is too hot, the dough ball will come to the top immediately.
 In this case, switch off the heat and let the ghee cool down for 5 minutes before switching on the heat again.

-- Add the shakkarpare to the hot ghee and fry on medium-low heat until lightly browned.
-Keep stirring while at regular intervals.
+- Add the shakarpare to the hot ghee and fry on medium-low heat until lightly browned.
+Stir frequently while frying.

 - Drain on a plate lined with paper towels and let them cool completely.